 Music across the key stage consists of:

 - Year 3 – Developing aural memory and listening skills through song.
+Use of Charanga scheme of work.

 - Year 4 – Weekly whole class ukulele lessons delivered by Mr James, peripatetic music teacher from Durham Music Service.